 Radicchio risotto and pasta are popular winter recipes in the Northern Italian region.

-Eventhough it belongs to chicory family vegetables, radicchio has no caffeine content in its leaves, and therefore, can be safe for consumption.
+Although it belongs to the chicory family of vegetables, radicchio has no caffeine content in its leaves, and therefore, can be safe for consumption.
 (Medical disclaimer).

 ≺≺Back to Vegetables from Radicchio.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.